ViciousSquid/Dosidicus/Docs/Personality system.md

-There are six different squid personalities that affect their needs and how they behave:
+There are seven different squid personalities that affect their needs and how they behave:

 * `Timid`: Higher chance of becoming anxious
 * `Adventurous`: Increased curiosity and exploration